hlascelles/karina_personal_website/_posts/kitchen/2014-01-01-palak-paneer.md

 **Methods:**

 * Start boiling the rice.
-* Very roughly chop onions, chillies, garlic and ginger.
-No need to peel the ginger.
+* To make the curry paste, handblender roughly chopped onions, chillies, garlic and ginger (no need to peel the ginger) with the spices - garam masala, cumin, turmeric and salt.
-* Place them into a bowl and add all the dry spices (garam masala, chilli, salt, cumin, turmeric).
-Hand blender this into paste.
 * Finely chop the tomatoes.
-* In a heavy bottom pot, heat a bit of coconut oil.
+* In a heavy bottom pot, heat a bit of oil.
 Add the curry paste and fry for a couple of minutes, until it smells really good.
 Once it starts sticking to the bottom of the pot, add the tomato.
 Let it simmer on low heat.
-* Prepare a pot of salted boiling water and a bowl of ice water.
-Blanch the spinach in boiling water and immediately transfer it into the ice water (to preserve its vibrant colour).
+* Blanch the spinach in boiling water and immediately rinse it in cold water (to preserve its vibrant colour).
-* Heat a non-stick pan with coconut oil.
+* Heat a non-stick pan with oil.
 Cut the paneer into small cubes and fry it until golden on most sides.
-* Meanwhile, drain and handblender the spinach.
-Add it to the pot and wait for the temperature to come back up.
+* Meanwhile, handblender the spinach and mix it into the pot.
-* Add cream and wait for the temperature to come back up.
+* Once the paneer is ready, mix it into the pot.
+Give them a couple of minutes to simmer together.
+* Take off the heat, stir in the cream.
 Taste and adjust salt and spiciness (Kashmiri chilli powder).
-* Mix in the paneer cubes.
 Serve with rice.